 Rice Blast Symptoms on Rice Stalks.
 Image Credit: Donald Groth

 Until recently, the process used to detect rice blast was a physical inspection on the ground.
-This method was time-consuming and near impossible to perform comprehensive visual inspection for large-scale operations.
+This method was time-consuming and near impossible to perform a comprehensive visual inspection for large-scale operations.
 Nowadays, an alternative is the use of great amounts of pesticides and fungicides, which itself poses risks to health and the environment, in addition to increasing the costs of production.

 Near-infrared spectroscopy has been established as a cost-effective and accurate method for identifying other plant diseases at the leaf and canopy levels.
-Early detection technologies appropriate for large-scale operations is possible by proving the correlation between rice blast disease index and IR spectra.
+Early detection technologies appropriate for large-scale operations are possible by proving the correlation between rice blast disease index and IR spectra.
 This allows for more effective use of agrichemicals and a more sustainable method of crop management.

-In the development of their modeling for rice blast detection, researchers at the China National Rice Research Institute and the Academy of Agricultural Sciences in Hangzhou, China employed neural networks to analyze reflectance spectra.
-The objective was to detect spectral regions where rice reflectance changed dependent on rice neck blast disease index.
+In the development of their modeling for rice blast detection, researchers at the China National Rice Research Institute, and the Academy of Agricultural Sciences in Hangzhou, China employed neural networks to analyze reflectance spectra.
+The objective was to detect spectral regions where rice reflectance changed dependent on the rice neck blast disease index.
 Moreover, researchers selected the key wavelength bands with the sensitivity to analyze disease severity and validated their neural network-based spectral model for qualifying disease severity.

 During this investigation, rice presenting with a moderate disease index displayed high raw reflectance in the 805-1000 nm range, compared to rice with a higher disease index that exhibited a lower raw reflectance under 940 nm, but higher reflectance in the 960-1000 nm range.
 These results were comparable to an earlier study that correlated moderate fungus infection with high reflectance in the SWIR 1135-2400 nm range and low reflectance in the NIR 709-1134 nm range.

 In addition, a more serious fungal infection with low reflectance under 1297 nm and a high reflectance between 1298 and 2400 nm was identified.
-The re-engineered AvaSpec-NIR256/512-2.5-HSC-EVO was not available at the time this research was conducted, however is the ideal instrument for grain analysis available today.
+The re-engineered AvaSpec-NIR256/512-2.5-HSC-EVO was not available at the time this research was conducted, however, is the ideal instrument for grain analysis available today.